-There are a number of different factors that can influence the development of a health and safety culture in an organization.
+Several factors can influence the development of an organization’s health and safety culture.
 Some of these factors are internal, such as the management team’s attitudes and beliefs about health and safety.
 Others are external, such as government regulations or the media.
 In this blog post, we will discuss both internal and external influences on health and safety culture.
-We will also provide some tips for creating a strong health and safety culture in your organization!
+We will also provide tips for creating your organization’s strong health and safety culture!

-A strong health and safety culture within an organisation is vital in order to protect employees, customers and other stakeholders.
-A positive health and safety culture can influence an organisation in a number of ways, such as:
+An organization’s strong health and safety culture is vital to protect employees, customers, and other stakeholders.
+A positive health and safety culture can influence an organization in several ways, such as:

 - Reducing the number of accidents and injuries that occur;